 Please consult our ADOPTION FAQ (http://www.pgspca.org/adopt/frequently-asked-questions/) before contacting us.

-If you are interested in Bambi, consider letting us know by filling out a (no obligation) adoption application (http://www.pgspca.org/adopt/online-adoption-application/).
+If you are interested in Luie, consider letting us know by filling out a (no obligation) adoption application (http://www.pgspca.org/adopt/online-adoption-application/).

-Bambi is expected to attend the next adoption show on July 22nd at the Bowie PetSmart, although there is always a chance that plans may need to change at the last minute.
+Luie is NOT expecting to be at the next adoption show, August 19th at the Annapolis PetCo,, although there is always the chance that plans may need to change at the last minute.

 Like us on FACEBOOK!

 Your message has been sent to SPCA/Humane Society Of Prince George's County Maryland.